『The VTM Podcast by Dr. Ralph Clayton』のカバーアート

 What if the future isn’t approaching you… but already exists?

-The VTM Podcast explores the cutting edge of science and the architecture of tomorrow — from theoretical physics and complexity science to artificial intelligence, information theory, and the Volumetric Time Model.
+The VTM Podcast explores the cutting edge of science, philosophy, and the architecture of tomorrow — from theoretical physics and complexity science to artificial intelligence, information theory, prediction, consciousness, and the Volumetric Time Model.

-In this series, we examine a bold idea: that time may not be a river flowing forward, but a structure — a vast geometric landscape where past, present, and future coexist.
+At the center of this series is a bold idea: that time may not be a river flowing forward, but a structure — a vast dimensional landscape in which past, present, and future may coexist as part of a greater whole.
 Not destiny.
 Not superstition.
-But physics.
+Not mysticism dressed up as science.
+But a serious exploration of what physics, computation, and complex systems might suggest about the nature of reality.

-Each episode pushes into the frontier where cosmology meets computation, where prediction collides with agency, and where humanity confronts the possibility that the universe is far more structured than we imagined.
+Each episode pushes into the frontier where cosmology meets computation, where prediction collides with agency, and where humanity confronts the possibility that the universe is far more ordered, layered, and interconnected than we imagined.

 We’ll explore:

-• And how the Volumetric Time Model fits into a future shaped by AI, quantum theory, and complex networks
+How the Volumetric Time Model fits into a future shaped by AI, physics, and complex networks

 Because if time has a shape…